nosovicki/gog/README.md

 # Executioin speed

-I did no optimization whatsoever, as I wanted to keep this highly exprerimental code as straightforward as possible.
-That said, the overhead is generally unsignificant.
+I did no optimization whatsoever, as I wanted to keep this highly experimental code as straightforward as possible.
+That said, the overhead is generally insignificant.
 First attempt to determine notation is made at compile time.
 That effectively minimizes run-time overhead, especially for prefix notation.
 Thus, during arc loading, 10839 of 10318 examined expressions (~95%) recognise as prefix notation at compile time.
 The rest requires run-time notation discovery, which should result in slight overhead for traditional expressions, and yet somewhat more substantial for infix and postfix ones.
 Nevertheless, I was not able to notice any of it, using simple benchmarks.
-This topic might require furthe investigation, but as far as I can see, the overhead seems neglectable.
+This topic might require further investigation, but as far as I can see, the execution overhead seems to be low.

 # Infix precedence rules

-It would be a shame to untroduce infix notation to a Lisp without precedence rules.
+It would be a shame to introduce infix notation to a Lisp without precedence rules.
 GOG uses same precedence as C language does.
 New functions get precedence by association: you